sfc-gh-hhan/convcodeworld/README.md

-ConvCodeWorld is a novel, reproducible environment designed to assess the multi-turn code generation capabilities of LLMs.
+ConvCodeWorld provides novel, reproducible environments designed to assess the multi-turn code generation capabilities of LLMs.
 This environment incorporates a comprehensive categorization of feedback types that reflect diverse real-world programming scenarios.

 ### Available Feedback Types